TITANIC-YELLOW/FEM/README.md

 #### Tetrahedron
 * *V_tetra(coor:np.ndarray) -> float:*

-Input: `Coordinates of four vertices`

-Output: `Volume of the tetrahedron`
+The function gets coordinates of four vertices and returns the volume of the tetrahedron element.

 Example:
 ```python